synareil/esd-proj/README.md

 > ./register_with_kong.sh
 > ./item_dummy.sh

+register_with_kong.sh can be found in the root folder, item_dummy.sh can be found in Scripts.

 Explaination:
 * Register with kong.sh is to register with kong.
 * Item_dummy.sh imports dummy data for you to try.